ACM40960/project-yusen-xie/README.md

 > License plate recognition system (Vehicle License Plate Recognition) is an application of computer video image recognition technology in vehicle license plate recognition.
 Usually a license plate recognition system mainly includes the following four parts: vehicle image acquisition, license plate positioning, license plate character segmentation, license plate recognition Character recognition.
 This project is implemented through OpenCV and convolutional neural network(CNN).

-## _Install_
+## _Tools_ and _Install_
+>You can compile them with any compiler that can edit .py files.

 > This project uses opencv and Pytorch.
-Go check them out if you don't have them locally installed.
+>Go check them out if you don't have them locally installed.
 ```sh
 pip install opencv-python==4.6.0.66
 conda install pytorch torchvision torchaudio cpuonly -c pytorch